Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 - How long do you think it will take to hatch the eggs

 - When have you heard a sound like this before

 This science experiment is a hit every time!
-The big kids seem to enjoy it just as much as the small ones too – perfect for families with toddlers and school age children to do together!
+The big kids seem to enjoy it just as much as the small ones too – perfect for families with toddlers and school-age children to do together!
 Fizzy Dinosaur Eggs really are so easy to make and are great fun.
-What other type of eggs could you make?
+What other types of eggs could you make?

 When you give this experiment a go, please feel welcome to share your experience on our Play Inspired Mum Facebook Group!
-We would love to see what your family create!
+We would love to see what your family creates!